-Last month, the final installment of Conversations @ SJII, with the focus topic “Talking to teens about trending issues”, concluded with over 80 parents participating both online and in person.
+Last month, the final instalment of Conversations @ SJI International, with the focus topic “Talking to teens about trending issues”, concluded with over 80 parents participating both online and in person.
 Ms Michelle Koay, our High School Counsellor and parent coach, facilitated the sessions.

 Read the following reflection from Ms Koay.

-We started the session by going through some trending issues teens may be interested in.
-Parents were reminded that since teens have access to the internet and social media, they are likely to find a lot of information from various online platforms.
+We started the session by reviewing some trending issues teens may be interested in.
+Parents were reminded that since teens can access the internet and social media, they will likely find a lot of information from various online platforms.
 First, we looked at mental health as there is greater awareness about mental health conditions.
 Some teens discuss the concepts and label one another loosely and freely, and it may not be the most helpful.
 Furthermore, some celebrities and social media influencers may also discuss these openly.
-Parents can have conversations with teens to understand their perspectives and concerns to guide them towards making informed decisions and choices about what they would like to do among their peers.
+Parents can converse with teens to understand their perspectives and concerns to guide them towards making informed decisions and choices about what they would like to do with their peers.

 Second, environment and sustainability are hot topics in schools and the wider community.
 The students are exposed to this topic, especially in Geography, as well as service projects in which they may be engaged.
 Some students may even try to influence family members to change their habits or choose to go vegetarian to reduce their carbon footprint.
 Third, racism and discrimination are things that teens may discuss.
 There is heightened awareness of their privilege, and they may call out their peers who make comments or jokes that may be racist or discriminatory.
 The conversations are likely to revolve around the rights and equality of groups that may be marginalised in certain settings.
 Finally, teens may debate our justice system about caning, the death penalty and the type of laws we have in Singapore.